-Stock futures trade mixed ahead of jobless claims
+Stock futures trade cautiously ahead of jobless claims

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude oil for October delivery slipped 30 cents to $41.20 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil for October delivery fell 72 cents to $40.80 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract slid $1.25 on Wednesday.
-Brent crude, the basis for pricing international oils, lost 42 cents to $44.01 per barrel in London.
+Brent crude, the basis for pricing international oils, lost 71 cents to $43.71 per barrel in London.
 It dropped $1.15 the previous session to $44.43 a barrel.

 The Associated Press contributed to this article.